 With the help of Athens, the Ionians pushed the Persians from the coastal areas of Anatolia (Asia Minor) in 479 BC, although they still contolled much of the hinterland.
 A year later the Ionians cities joined the anti-Persian confederacy (known to historians as the Delian League) led by Athens.
 Ephesus contributed money rather than ships to the league.

 In 334 BC Alexander the Great defeated the Persian king Darius III and "freed" the Greeks of Anatolia.
 After his death in 323 BC, his generals and relations (Διάδοχοι, the Diadochi, successors) waged war on each other for control of parts of his empire.
-In western Anatolia the main contenders were Lysimachus (360-281 BC), who ruled Pergamon and part of Thrace, The Seleucid dynasty (to become known as the Syrian kings) and the Ptolemy dynasty who ruled Egypt.
+In western Anatolia the main contenders were Lysimachus (360-281 BC), who ruled Pergamon and part of Thrace, the Seleucid dynasty (to become known as the Syrian kings) and the dynasty founded by Ptolemy I who ruled Egypt.

 Eventually, in 301 BC Lysimachus took control of Ionia and decided to rebuild Ephesus.
-At the time the city was situated around the Temple of Artemis (see photos and information in the Selcuk photo gallery), on the plain northeast of Panayır Daği (2 km from the archaeological site of Ephesus).
+At the time the city was situated around the Temple of Artemis (see photos and information on Selcuk photo gallery 1, pages 3-4), on the plain northeast of Panayır Daği (2 km from the archaeological site of Ephesus).
 As ever in Ephesus' history, the silt deposited by the River Cayster (Greek, Κάυστρος, Kaystros; Turkish, Küçük Menderes, "Little Maeander"; see photo below) was driving the coastline further west.
 The old harbour was becoming untenable and the marshy plain was (and still is) prone to flooding.

 He even renamed the city Arsinoeia (Αρσινόεια), after his wife Arsinoe (316-270 BC, later became Queen Arsinoe II of Egypt), the scheming daughter of Ptolemy I. This never caught on, and after Lysimachus' death the city reverted to its old name.